jayathungek/ytam/README.md

                         the name of the artist that performed the songs in the playlist (defaults to Unknown) -i IMAGE, --image IMAGE
-                        the path to the image to be used as the album cover (defaults to using the thumbnail of the first video in the playlist).
+                        the path to the image to be used as the album cover.
                         Only works when -A flag is set -p PROXY, --proxy PROXY
                         list of proxies to use.
 Must be enclosed in string quotes with a space separating each proxy.
 Proxy
                         format: <protocol>-<proxy>
   -3 [MP3], --mp3 [MP3]
                         converts downloaded files to mp3 format and deletes original mp4 file.
 Requires ffmpeg to be installed on your machine
 ```